VictorBK/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-The first directory containing JavaScript project that acts as a warmup into theJavaScript programming language.
+A directory that is a first of it kind containing tasks completed in JavaScript Programming Language.

 Background Context